Ade-Ashaye/Google-DA-Cyclistic-Bike-share-Capstone-Project/README.md

 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.
 ## Phase One: Ask
 Three questions will guide the future marketing program: 1.
 How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?
+## Phase Two: Prepare
+The data that we will be using is Cyclistic’s historical trip data from last 12 months (May-2020 to Apr-2021).
+The data has been made available by Motivate International Inc. on this link under this license.

+The dataset consists of 12 CSV files (each for a month) with 13 columns and more than 4 million rows.

+ROCCC approach is used to determine the credibility of the data

+Reliable – It is complete and accurate and it represents all bike rides taken in the city of Chicago for the selected duration of our analysis.
+Original - The data is made available by Motivate International Inc. which operates the city of Chicago’s Divvy bicycle sharing service which is powered by Lyft.